I’m involved with a number of funded research projects that link my work with that of other researchers

 I’m co-PI on a major ESRC project with Jenny Culbertson and Klaus Abels, where we are looking to expand the work that Jenny and I did on testing Greenberg’s Universal 20 using artificial language learning to speakers of typologically different languages.

 SCOSYA is a major AHRC grant project with the aim of creating a syntactic atlas of the dialects of Scots.
-I’m working with Jennifer Smith, Caroline Heycock and Gary Thoms to both understand the range and nature of grammatical variation in Scots, and to map it out physically.
+I worked with Jennifer Smith, Caroline Heycock and Gary Thoms to both understand the range and nature of grammatical variation in Scots, and to map it out physically.

 Clause:InTEL: a Marie-Curie-Sklodowska grant, with Christos Vlachos, looking at how clausal complements of verbs and nouns are syntactically integrated.
 It investigated the feasibility, for this, of the exoskeletal theory, developed by my colleague at Queen Mary, Hagit Borer.